-However, the CPI gauge is not only incomplete, it is, as U.S. Global's Frank Holmes likes to say, "backward looking" …and, as Graham Summers pointed out, "gimmicked to the point of fiction."
+However, the CPI gauge is not only incomplete, it is, as U.S. Global's Frank Holmes likes to say, "backward-looking" …and, as Graham Summers pointed out, "gimmicked to the point of fiction."

-The PPI is forward looking.
+The PPI is forward-looking.
 Rambus Chartology at shows that this logarithmic chart mapped out the biggest rise in inflation since 1982 – only two years after the first $50 silver "bubble" burst.

 The PPI’s rising wedge began with the 2008 near-collapse of the global economy and by mid-2021 had broken out of a 12-year wedge formation to the upside.

-Investors and ordinary folks who hope to protect their purchasing power would do well to reflect on this chart, build an understanding of it into their decision-making, and accept what it tells us as a long-term talisman for wealth-preservation.
+Investors and ordinary folks who hope to protect their purchasing power would do well to reflect on this chart, build an understanding of it into their decision-making, and accept what it tells us as a long-term talisman for wealth preservation.

 Most of the commodity indices, across all subsectors, e.g. the CRB, DJP, GNX, XOI as well as GYX, an industrial metals index), are now surging to the upside.

 For the last 12 years or so the PPI has built a bullish expanding rising wedge with the last reversal point being the 2020 crash low.
 The breakout from that massive bullish rising wedge consolidation pattern came this year in March... strongly suggesting that inflation is really just getting started and will last for many years to come.
 Keep in mind there will be corrections along the way because nothing goes straight up or down in the markets...
-Always remember big consolidation patterns leads to big moves which is clearly evident on this combo chart.
+Always remember big consolidation patterns leads to big moves which are clearly evident on this combo chart.